 In Kenya, a group of blind schoolboys has claimed a world record for pushing a car more than six miles within an hour.

-In Kenya, a group of blind schoolboys has claimed a world record for pushing a car more than six miles within an hour.
+Background: In Kenya, a group of blind schoolboys has claimed a world record for pushing a car more than six miles within an hour.
 They made the attempt as part of a gala day in the Kenyan capital of Nairobi on Sunday (8 January) to raise funds for the handicapped and blind.

 SYNOPSIS: Big crowds which had already seen the all-comers car pushing record broken earlier in the day stayed on to see the blind boys attempt their own record.
 After being flagged away by Dr. Julius Keino, Minister for Water development, the team kept up a steady pace.